hiveot/hub/bindings/zwavejs/README.md

 ## Status

-This binding is being converted to use the new digital twin runtime.
-It is not functional.
+This binding is under development and only partially implemented.
+Setting device configuration isn't yet supported.
+It is functional but breaking changes are to be expected.

 TODO:
+1. Report heal network status/progress of a node
 1. ZWave stick reconnect support (Recover after serial port removal)
 1. Detect and track health of nodes; dropped messages, etc.
     * timeouts; dropped messages